Olympus E-300 vs Nikon D5600

-The Olympus Evolt E-300 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in September 2004 and November 2016.
+The Olympus Evolt E-300 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in September 2004 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (E-300) and an APS-C (D5600) sensor.
-The Olympus has a resolution of 8 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 8 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-300 vs Nikon D5600

 The side-by-side display below illustrates the physical size and weight of the Olympus E-300 and the Nikon D5600.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat smaller (4 percent) than the Olympus E-300.
 Moreover, the D5600 is markedly lighter (25 percent) than the E-300.
 In this context, it is worth noting that neither the E-300 nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Four Thirds Lens Catalog (E-300) and the Nikon Lens Catalog (D5600).